Peacocks go missing from Philadelphia Zoo; 1 found dead

 But the gang of four got away.

-Thursday, one peacock's body was found on the interstate, also known as Schuylkill Expressway, Lombardo told CNN in an interview.
+Thursday, one peacock's body was found on the interstate, also known as the Schuylkill Expressway, Lombardo said.

-Zoo employees have been working around the clock to locate the other three missing peacocks, according to Lombardo.
+Zoo employees have been working around the clock to locate the other three peacocks, according to Lombardo.

 She couldn't say whether the missing birds of a feather usually flock together.

-The four peacocks are part of large flock of peacocks that roam freely at the zoo in west Philadelphia, where they are cared for by zoo staff.
+The four peacocks are part of large flock that roams freely at the zoo in west Philadelphia, where the birds are cared for by zoo staff.
 The zoo is home to nearly 1,300 animals, according to the zoo's website.

 Lombardo said zoo staff noticed the peacocks were missing Wednesday night and waited until daylight to try to find them.

-This isn't the first time the peacocks had roamed off, but they usually return.
+This isn't the first time the peacocks have roamed off, but they usually return.
 They have a homing sense, Lombardo said.

 But they traveled farther than usual this time, she said.